 Douglass went on to become the USA's most famous anti-slavery author and freedom-fighter.

 In 1845 he published his first autobiography, 'Narrative of the life of Frederick Douglass, An American Slave' — an instant bestseller.

 Fearing for his safety, after naming his white slave-owners in the book, Douglass fled to Britain and began an abolitionist tour of the country.
 He visited Edinburgh in 1846.

 See also the 'Send back that money' ballad.

-On display until 16 February 2019: Manuscripts and photographs of Frederick Douglass and his family chart the campaign against slavery in the midst of the American Civil War.
+Past display: The 'Strike for Freedom' display at the Library in 2018-2019 featured manuscripts and photographs of Frederick Douglass and his family.
+The exhibits charted the campaign against slavery in the midst of the American Civil War.